EthanRutherford/fast-fuzzy/README.md

 fast-fuzzy is an on-line fuzzy searching utility that is pretty fast for moderate sized lists of candidates.
 The ranking algorithm is a modification of [levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) proposed by Peter H. Sellers ([paper](https://pdfs.semanticscholar.org/0517/aa6d420f66f74bd4b281e2ed0e2021f3d359.pdf)).
+We also use the [damerou-levenshtein distance](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance) as opposed to normal levenshtein in order to get better results.

-Inputs are normalized by taking the lowercase of a string, removing non-word characters, reducing all whitespace to single spaces, and trimming off any leading or trailing whitespace.
+Inputs are normalized by taking the lowercase of a string, removing non-word characters, reducing all whitespace to single spaces, and trimming off any leading or trailing whitespace, and calling string.normalize.

 ### exports
 * fuzzy - the core fuzzy search ranking function. returns a number between 0 and 1, with 1 being perfect match and 0 being perfect mismatch.